vero-nika-2828/GlottoLotto_Matching-game/README.md

 ![Timer](./assets/readme_docs/game_page/game-timer.PNG)

 ### Turns
-* with each two cards selected a turn coutner goes up by one
+* with each two cards selected a turn counter goes up by one
 * the turn counter starts at
 * user stories it relates to: 16, 38